OPHID-IT/private-policies/README.md

 OPHID APPS.

-THis app is open only for OPHID emloyees and as such HR and IT Privacy Policy applies.
+This app is open only for OPHID employees and as such HR and IT Privacy Policy applies.